tosin-e/tosin-e/README.md

 ---

-## Project 2: Effective Strategies for Boosting Online Traffic and Business Growth (In Progress)
+## Effective Strategies for Boosting Online Traffic and Business Growth (In Progress)

 Identifying effective strategies for online growth by analyzing:
 - Website performance data